brojor/book-db-client-2/README.md

 # Book db client

 A hybrid mobile app that allows users to keep track of their book collection.
+The web version is available online [here](https://bookdb.brojor.me/).

 ## API

 Backend RESTful [API](https://github.com/brojor/book-db-server)

 ## Technologies used